CHLD 184: Infant and Toddler Caregiver: Environments and Routines

 Examples of Required Writing Assignments

-Observation and written evaluation of a teacher during his/her handling of routines in an infant/toddler center.
+Written evaluation of a video observation of a teacher during his/her handling of routines in an infant/toddler center.

 Examples of Outside Assignments